-Learn how to smoke a turkey in a vertical smoker.
-This makes the most delicious, juicy turkey you’ve ever had!!
+This smoked turkey recipe makes the most delicious, juicy turkey you’ve ever had!!

 We’ve shared how we smoke salmon in this vertical smoker and how we love to cook garbage can turkey too.
-Be sure to check out those posts!
+Be sure to check out those posts if you are an avid backyard smoker.

 How to smoke a turkey:

-2. Drain the brine from the turkey cavity and pat the turkey dry with paper towels.
-Coat the skin with butter or olive oil and your personal preference of seasoning.
-We like to use a chipotle dry rub but brown sugar and black pepper is good too.
+2. Drain the brine solution from the turkey cavity and pat the turkey dry with paper towels.
+Coat the skin with butter or olive oil, and your personal preference of seasoning.
+We like to use a chipotle dry rub, but brown sugar and black pepper is good too.
 Tie the wing tips to the body of the bird if needed.

 3. Light the smoker with briquettes and a handful (about 1/2 cup) of wood chips.
 Keep the briquettes and wood chips stocked and lit throughout the smoking process.

-5. Smoke the turkey for 8 -12 hours at 225 degrees or until the internal temperature reaches 170 degrees fahrenheit with a probe thermometer.
+5. Smoke for 8 -12 hours at 225 degrees or until the internal temperature of the turkey reaches 165 degrees F with a probe thermometer, in the thickest part of the breast.

 Doesn’t this bird look amazingly delicious?!
 It makes the best crispy skin and juicy turkey breast for thanksgiving dinner.